volodymyrhudyma/blog/content/blog/event-capturing-in-javascript.md

 </html>
 ```

-We select all DOM nodes and attach a listener that runs on the Capturing phase.
+We select all DOM nodes and attach a listener running in the Capturing phase.

 The output:

 ![Event Listener In The Capturing Phase](/img/event-capturing-example.gif "Event Listener In The Capturing Phase")

-Note, how clicking on the **button** element triggers clicks on the parents first.
+Notice how clicking on the **button** element triggers clicks on the parent elements first.

 ## Capturing Always Precedes Bubbling

-The Capturing phase is always executed before Bubbling phase:
+The Capturing phase is always executed before the Bubbling phase:

 ```html
 <!DOCTYPE html>